jxeer/Xeer-Portfolio/replit.md

 ## Overview

 This is a modern, single-page portfolio website showcasing Julian Xeer's work as a Full Stack Developer.
 The application features a dark gradient theme (teal → indigo → purple), smooth scroll-based animations, and a fully responsive design.
-Built as a static single-page application with multiple sections including hero, about, expertise, projects, experience timeline, and contact.
+Built as a static single-page application with multiple sections including hero, about, expertise, projects, experience timeline, freelance services, and contact.

 **Tech Stack:**
 - Frontend: React 18 with TypeScript